For Immediate Release

 The Hot Springs Village Animal Welfare League (HSVAWL) is organized for the charitable purpose as a rescue organization whose mission is to place rescued and surrendered adoptable animals into loving homes and to prevent the overpopulation of unwanted animals.
 We are an all-volunteer 501(c)(3) nonprofit organization that works cooperatively with the Hot Springs Village Property Owners Association (POA) Animal Control to rescue, vet, and find homes for ALL adoptable cats and dogs that come through POA intake.
+It is through our partnership with the POA that ensures that both organizations cooperatively operate as a “no-kill” rescue/shelter.

 The AWL pays for food, veterinary expenses and litter for all animals in the shelter building, including strays, lost pets reclaimed by owners, and those ready for adoption.